 A federal agency created in 1970, OSHA regulates health and safety in the workplace.
 OSHA's mission is to "assure safe and healthy working conditions for working men and women by setting and enforcing standards and by providing training, outreach, education and assistance."
 The organization has a litany of resources on workplace safety and training, including this guide for employers on reducing commercial vehicle crashes.

 The NSC website offers extensive research on distracted driving, with facts about commercial drivers, crashes, cognitive distraction, state laws, and texting and driving.
 This is a helpful resource for both employers and their employee drivers.

 AAA Foundation for Traffic Safety

 The organization’s mission is to identify traffic safety problems, promote research that seeks solutions and publish information and educational materials.
 While many of its initiatives touch the consumer market, the research the Foundation supports and conducts can be very valuable to companies.
 Search the website for helpful information about texting and driving.

 Drop It and Drive (DIAD)

 This organization's stated mission is to stop distracted driving by raising public awareness to the point that talking and texting while driving becomes as socially unacceptable as drinking and driving.
 The group provides seminars and presentations for all types of groups, from elementary age children to corporate and community groups.
-The website provides links to driving simulators that can help your teen see how distractions like texting and driving negatively impact their driving skills.
+The website provides links to driving simulators that can help your employees see how distractions like texting and driving negatively impact their driving skills.